Stara Novalja

 Stara Novalja is a village in the cove of the same name in the north-eastern part of the island of Pag, 5 kilometers north of Novalja in Croatia.
 The economy is based on farming, viniculture, fishing and tourism.

 The cove of Stara Novalja is the submerged part of the "Pasko-Dinjiska" valley.
 The safest dock for larger ships is located south of the cove called "Drljanda", where the depth reaches 27–38 meters.
-Smaller ships and yachts drawing up to 3.5 meters are docked along the external part of the jointed pier (in front of the village).
+Smaller ships and yachts drawing up to 3.5 meters are docked along the external part of the jointed pier in front of the village.

-Stara Novalja is located on the road "M29".
-In its vicinity are remains of antique walls, a late antique necropolis, ruins of the pre-Romanesque church of the Holy Cross.
+Stara Novalja is located on the M29 road.
+In its vicinity are remains of antique walls, a late antique necropolis, and ruins of the pre-Romanesque church of the Holy Cross.

-Since the ferry harbor was relocated to Žigljen (except in some extraordinary weather conditions), Stara Novalja has become a quiet place which offers accommodation facilities in private homes, as well as lodging and boarding services.
+Since the ferry harbor was relocated to Žigljen (except in some extraordinary weather conditions), Stara Novalja has become a quiet place that offers accommodation facilities in private homes, as well as lodging and boarding services.
 As such it is preferred by families.
-The major event is the feast day of Saints Peter and Paul (29 June).
+The major event is the feast day of Saints Peter and Paul on 29 June.